 Kids are telling us that parents and trusted adults (that’s you!) are the greatest influence on their decision to use alcohol, tobacco and other drugs.
 We’re urging adults to talk honestly and openly with youth about cannabis, health effects, and potential consequences of underage use.

 We put together a Cannabis Conversations toolkit to help get you started.
 You can also visit Start Talking Now for resources on talking about all different substances, like alcohol and smoking and establishing clear expectations with kids.

-61% of Clark County tenth graders and 60% of Washington tenth graders in 2018 said their parents talk with them about not using cannabis.
+56% of Clark County 10th graders, and 58% of Washington 10th graders in 2021 said their parents talk with them about not using cannabis. (down from 61% in Clark County and 60% of Washington in 2018).
 Let’s boost this number!

 A Buyers Guide

 Adults 21 and older can purchase cannabis from a licensed retailer.
 Washington voters recognized that at 21 you’re an adult and can choose for yourself.
 When you buy from licensed producers, you’re getting products that have been tested for quality assurance.